Who camps in Hushville and what is their age range?

 I have a great idea for something that should be done in Hushville.

 Wonderful… do it!
-We just set up the infrastructure… all the cool stuff comes from those of you who camp in it!
+We set up the infrastructure (The FLASHCUBE event space and the TOWN ROUND gathering space… all the cool stuff comes from those of you who camp in it!
+The Burning ManOrganization is big on interactivity and we fully support that initiative.

 Will there be a community kitchen / shower / evap pond?